harperreed/eyeballs-mqtt/README.md

-# Eyeballs Replicate AI API MQTT
+# Eyeballs - LLaVA (Replicate AI) MQTT API

 This project is a Node.js application that listens for MQTT messages containing either a base64 encoded image or an image URL.
 It then processes the image using the Replicate API and publishes the result back to another MQTT topic.

-Meant to be used with the LLava 1.5 model
+Meant to be used with the [🌋 LLaVA: Large Language and Vision Assistant](https://github.com/haotian-liu/LLaVA#-llava-large-language-and-vision-assistant) hosted at [replicate](https://replicate.com/yorickvp/llava-13b).
+Could be *easily* repurposed for other use cases and models.

 ## Features